 Alternatively, the tables can be removed completely, leaving a brilliant space for a dance floor or a meeting area for a corporate yacht charter.

-Wraparound decks lead forward from this aft area to meet the bow, where the outdoor offerings continue, proving Cloud 9 to be suitable for a great many on-board events.
+Wraparound decks lead forward from this aft area on the bridge deck to meet the bow, where the outdoor offerings continue, proving Cloud 9 to be suitable for a whole variety on-board events.

 Shaded seating and a sunning station overlook what was originally intended to be a helipad.
 The owners, however, had other ideas and now the space serves as a grand entertaining area.